sonos/dinghy/README.md

 * there is a bug somewhere, probably in the standard library, that prevents command line to be received by the executable.

+## Enjoy

+Now, you can go to your favourite Rust project.
+For a first try, I suggest you consider something without too many exotic external dependencies.

+Then... instead of doing `cargo test`, try `cargo dinghy test`.

 # License